When moving to Boston, keep in mind that the real estate market is based around September-to-September school calendars.

 For home buyers, Victorians, brownstones, colonials and capes are common.
 Boston’s commitment to historical preservation means houses retain personal touches.
 For renters, first month’s rent, last month’s and a security deposit (often equal to one month’s rent) are usually required up front, though explaining that you’re a desirable tenant can sometimes spread the payment over the first few months.
 Given the cold winters, it’s important to know if heat and hot water are included.
 If you’ll be driving a car, parking is a challenge and renting spots can add hundreds to monthly expenses.

-Remember to change your address with the US Postal Service so that your mail reaches your new home on time.
+Remember to change your address with the US Postal Service before moving to Boston so that your mail reaches your new home on time.

 Check out our downloadable planners and checklists.

 Boston has 21 different neighborhoods and is sometimes called “The City of Neighborhoods.”
 Because the city was founded in the 1600s, Boston is a cultural bastion with many unique communities well-suited for raising children, feasting on culture and art, and prowling the nightlife.
 Boston’s various textures offer sophisticated modern schools, diverse social events and fine dining.
 A popular source for local eateries is Phantom Gourmet.

 When moving to Boston, it’s hard to learn the neighborhoods, let alone the boundaries.
 Locals debate where one neighborhood begins or another ends.
 The best starting point is to remember that Boston is one of the oldest US cities and has developed over centuries.
 The state’s community profiles help with insights into school systems, health data and property taxes.